 - 8.1 The GLA depends on its Board members, employees and associated persons to ensure that the highest standards of ethical conduct are maintained in all its business dealings.

-Board members, employees and associated persons are requested to assist the GLA and to remain vigilant in preventing, detecting and reporting bribery. - 8.2 Where a Board member has concerns in relation to bribery, they should raise the matter with the Chair, or, if they believe that is not appropriate, with the Defra member on the Board.
+Board members, employees and associated persons are requested to assist the GLA and to remain vigilant in preventing, detecting and reporting bribery. - 8.2 Where a Board member has concerns in relation to bribery, they should raise the matter with the Chair, or, if they believe that is not appropriate, with the Home Office sponsorship team.